wpPlugins-io/Press-Elements/readme.txt

 * Enhance "Image Accordion" widget with new image border controller.
 * Fix "Site Logo" link issue by changing the way the logo is loaded.
 * Update plugin setup process.
-* Replace PHP namespace aliases ("use" operators) with full external names.

 = 1.6.0 =